Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 As shown, the AirWire is gigantic compared with other Wi-Fi 7 adapters, and it’s big for a reason.

-It’s the first on the market to feature STR MLO for its uplink, offering a truly fast wireless connection to an existing Wi-Fi 7 network.
+It’s the first on the market to feature STR MLO for its uplink and a directional antenna, offering a truly fast wireless connection to an existing Wi-Fi 7 network, even at an extended range.
 All other Wi-Fi 7 adapters feature eMLSR MLO, which offers no bandwidth improvement.

 Tip